Ittismita/Machine-Learning-Projects/CustomerSegmentation/README.md

 #### Model Evaluation and results:
 Created a summary table to analyze the algorithm's results and the resulting clustering to group the data by segments.
 Additionally, added the number of observations it contains and the proportion of these observations for each segment.

+Anglo-Saxon - USA, Canada, United Kingdom, Australia WE - Western Europe
+World - Rest of the world

 CLV/ Expenditure:
 1. High : >=140
 2. Moderate : >=100 and <140